-We and EPGP are both separate legal entities apart from each other and apart from EPCO, Holdings and their respective other affiliates, with assets and liabilities that are separate from those of EPCO, Holdings and their respective other affiliates.
-EPCO and its privately held affiliates depend on the cash distributions they receive from us, Holdings and other investments to fund their other operations and to meet their debt obligations.
-The following table presents cash distributions received by EPCO and its privately held affiliates?
+The Parent Company, EPE Holdings, Enterprise Products Partners and EPGP are separate legal entities apart from each other and apart from EPCO and their respective other affiliates, with assets and liabilities that are separate from those of EPCO and their respective other affiliates.
+EPCO and its privately held affiliates depend on the cash distributions they receive from the Parent Company, Enterprise Products Partners and other investments to fund their other operations and to meet their debt obligations.
+The following table presents cash distributions received by EPCO and its privately held affiliates from the Parent Company and Enterprise Products Partners for the periods indicated:

 For the Ni Ended Sep

 2010 2009

 Enterprise Products Partners \$ 255.1 \$ 232.6

-Holdings 176.6 149.6
+Parent Company 176.6 149.6

 Total distributions \$ 431.7 \$ 382.2

-Substantially all of the ownership interests in us that are owned or controlled by Holdings are pledged as security under its credit facility.
-In addition, substantially all of the ownership interests in us that are owned or controlled by EPCO and its affiliates, other than those interests owned by Holdings, Dan Duncan LLC and certain trusts of which the estate of Mr. Duncan is a beneficiary, are pledged as security under the credit facility of a privately held affiliate of EPCO.
-This credit facility contains customary and other events of default relating to EPCO and certain affiliates, including Holdings and us.
+Substantially all of the ownership interests in Enterprise Products Partners that are owned or controlled by the Parent Company are pledged as security under the Parent Company's credit facility.
+In addition, substantially all of the ownership interests in the Parent Company and Enterprise Products Partners that are owned or controlled by EPCO and its affiliates, other than those interests owned by the Parent Company, Dan Duncan LLC and certain trusts of which the estate of Mr. Duncan is a beneficiary, are pledged as security under the credit facility of a privately held affiliate of EPCO.
+This credit facility contains customary and other events of default relating to EPCO and certain affiliates, including the Parent Company and Enterprise Products Partners.